Anuragwagh/Anuragwagh/README.md

 ## ⚡ Random Facts

-- I built PrepGrind's entire backend, frontend, and SEO pipeline while studying full-time
+- I built PrepGrind's entire backend, frontend, and SEO pipeline
 - My language models run on CPU because not everyone has a GPU — and most of India doesn't
-- I got into ML through competitive programming.
-Math first, frameworks second
 - I've spoken in front of 1000+ students but still prefer shipping to talking about shipping
-- I genuinely enjoy reading documentation.
-Yes, I know
-- Chai > Coffee.
-Always.

 ---